eamodio/fitbit-pure/README.md

 Customizable — choose the brightness of the always-on display

-\* _Requires Versa 2 + FitbitOS 4.1 with AOD enabled_
+\* _Requires a Versa 2, Versa 3, or Sense device + FitbitOS 4.1 or later with AOD enabled_

 ### Date & Time

 Easily glance at the large date and time

-Customizable — choose whether to show the date, show seconds, show a leading zero for the hour, or animate (blink) the time separator
+Customizable — choose whether to show the date, show seconds, show a leading zero for the hour, animate (blink) the time separator, or show the day on top when the date is hidden

 ### Heart Rate

 Monitor your current and resting heart rate

-Customizable — choose to show your resting heart rate, or how to animate your heart rate: pulse to your heart beat, pulse at 60 BPM, or don't pulse
+Customizable — choose whether to show your resting heart rate, animate (pulse) with your heart rate, or colorize based on your heart rate

 ### Battery

 Don't forget to charge your watch again

-Customizable — choose to show the battery percentage
+Customizable — choose whether to show the battery percentage

 ## PRO Features (requires donation)